Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Vegan or vegetarian: Le Botaniste, Greenway (fast food), Lokaal, Warempel, Epiphany’s kitchen, Knol & Kool

-Waffles: Geraard, The Waffles House
+Waffles: Geraard, The Waffle House

 Ice cream: San Pietro (station area), Valeir (Portus Ganda), Nonno (center)